 5. The pride of Israel testifies on his face, and Israel and Ephraim are tripped up by their iniquity; Judah also stumbles with them.

 Lord, but they will not find Him.
 He has withdrawn from them.

-7. They have been unfaithful to Jehovah in that they have given birth to strange children.
+Lord, for they have given birth to strange children.
 Now, a new moon will devour them with their portions.

 10. The princes of Judah are like those who remove a landmark.
 I will pour out my fury upon them like water.